 The chef is fascinated by Asian cuisine, for example, he raves about “the incredible spiciness of street food in Thailand”.
-But his favourite destination is Japan.
-He likes the flavour, the famous umami, the love for the product and the care in preparation – everything that characterizes Japanese cuisine.
+But his favourite destination is Japan: “I’ve been there eight times now, even our honeymoon was a trip through Japan.”
+Arnold likes the flavour, the famous umami, the love for the product and the care in preparation – everything that characterizes Japanese cuisine.
 And he wants to transfer this philosophy to his own restaurant.

-“With changing themes I can continuously make guests curious, so they may drop by five times a year instead of just twice as in other fine-dining restaurants”, Arnold says regarding his concept, which he calls “casual dining”.
+The culinary theme rotates.
+Following the Korean theme, everything that lands on the table will be green, before that there was food, prepared only with smoke and fire.
+“With changing themes I can always make guests curious, so they may drop by five times a year instead of just twice as in other fine-dining restaurants”, Arnold says regarding his concept, which he calls “casual dining”.

 The evening ends with a dessert bowl: Under a light, snow-like yuzu yoghurt mass with some lime zest, sweet mango with forest honey lies in waiting.
 It’s a typical Markus Arnold dish because it tastes great and can be eaten with a spoon without a lot of explanation.
 “A dessert with three ingredients that tastes great is more interesting than a plate with 30 components”, says Arnold.
 That’s his signature: Great taste served up with a pinch of tongue-in cheek.